 One of the other causes of stress during a divorce is a dispute over child support.
 Who pays support?
 How much?
 When?
 Does the amount increase or decrease due to a promotion or job loss?
 What happens if support is paid late or not at all?
 It can hard to decide on an amount of child support that provides for your children while being fair to each other.
 In a best case scenario, parents will discuss child support and come to a fair agreement.
 When that doesn’t happen, you may end up in court.
 At Averett Family Law, we know it can be hard to understand the child support process.
 You have questions and we’re here to help.

-How is Child Support Set?
+How Is Child Support Determined in NC?

 Even though the court is normally required to use the Guideline formula, it can deviate and set a different amount if the Guidelines produce an unfair result.
-Parties are usually also free to set their own amount if they can reach an agreement.

 It depends on your child’s age and school status.
 Generally:

-• If your child is still in high school at age 20, child support terminates at 20.
+- If your child is still in high school at age 20, child support terminates at 20.